-With the proceeds of the class F notes, the reserve fund will be funded at \notin 45.5 million (1.3% of the issued amount).
+With the class F note proceeds, the reserve fund will be funded at €3.7 million (1.85% of the issued amount).

-The reserve fund will be fixed for the first three years.
-After this initial period it can start amortizing.
-Its minimum required level will be established at the minimum of:
+The reserve fund will be able to amortize from the beginning of the transaction.
+Its minimum required level will be established at the minimum amount of its original amount, or the maximum of:

-- 1.30% of the initial balance of the notes; or - The higher of 2.60% of the outstanding balance of the notes and 0.65% of the initial balance of the notes.
+- 0.9% of the original balance of the notes; or - 2.5% of the original balance of the notes.

-It will not amortize if, on a previous payment date, it was not at its required minimum level, if the arrears ratio (three months past due) is greater than 1%, or if the defaulted loans are greater than 1% of the initial balance of the loans.
-The reserve fund will be used to pay interest and principal of the notes if insufficient funds are available.
+It will not amortize if, on a previous payment date:

+- It was not at its required minimum level; - The arrears ratio (three months past due) is greater than 1% over the last 12 months; or - The cumulative net loss is greater than 1%.

+The reserve fund will be used to pay interest and principal on the notes if insufficient funds are available.